HS Baseball: Mateyak deals Tamaqua to second consecutive Schuylkill League title

 “I’m glad to be back, and we did it again,” Mateyak added.
 “It’s great because being on the mound, you’re in charge of everything.
 Everyone is dependent on you and I just make sure to throw strikes.”

-The Blue Raiders totaled seven steals on the night and committed no errors in the field.
-Landon Kamant made two stellar plays in the hot-corner at third base and went 2-for-3 at the plate with a pair of singles.
+The Blue Raiders totaled seven steals on the day and committed no errors in the field.
+Landon Kamant made two stellar plays at the hot corner at third base and went 2-for-3 at the plate with a pair of singles.

 Tamaqua’s offense tallied 10 hits, including two from Kamant and one each from Jake Yenser, Logan Morgans, Maximus Najarro and Kane.